Colleges by Location

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 2,638 in 2025.
-Brown University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Brown University offers a unique educational experience.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 2,638 in 2025.
+Brown University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+This eminent institution with a rich history offers an unparalleled learning experience to its students.

 Test Scores